 Foreign Transfers (non-SEPA)

-Last Article Update 10.03.2025
+Last Article Update 20.11.2025

-While preparing your transfer there are some things you should keep in mind so your money arrives at the desired destination, whether it's abroad or within the SEPA area but in a currency other than EUR.
+While preparing your transfer there are some things you should keep in mind so your money arrives at the desired destination, whether it's abroad or within the SEPA zone but in a currency other than EUR.

 How to make a non-SEPA transfer